Putts Creek Wildlife Management Area

 How We Manage

-Like most of the state's Wildlife Management Areas, Putts Creek WMA is managed by DEC's Division of Fish, Wildlife and Marine Resources for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
+Like most of the state's Wildlife Management Areas, Putts Creek WMA is managed by DEC's Division of Fish and Wildlife for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
 Funding to maintain and manage this site is provided by the Federal Aid in Wildlife Restoration or "Pittman-Robertson" Act, which is acquired through excise taxes on sporting arms, ammunition and archery equipment.

 The northern end of the parcel is successional Northern hardwood forest with red oak, sugar maple, red maple, aspen and white pine being the primary species.
 A commercial orchard borders the north end of the property providing an excellent fall food source of apples for grouse, whitetail deer and a variety of songbirds.